 As it happened, we also would have qualified as Challenge Cup winners, after the 31-30 victory over Gloucester in Bilbao that capped off a fine season.

-With the play-off stages of the three top European domestic leagues now almost completed, the full seeding for the draw is close enough to being confirmed for us to know who the potential opponents for John Mulvihill’s side will be.
+With the play-off stages of the three top European domestic leagues now completed, the full seeding for the draw can almost be confirmed.
+Therefore we can start to work out who the potential opponents for John Mulvihill’s side will be.

-We do know that Cardiff Blues, runners up in the first ever Heineken Cup back in 1995/96, will be in amongst the fourth tier teams though, as the second lowest ranked Pro14 side to qualify.
+We know that Cardiff Blues, runners up in the first ever Heineken Cup back in 1995/96, will be in amongst the fourth tier teams, as the second lowest ranked Pro14 side to qualify.
+However the full seeding will be determined by a draw before the main draw, as some second ranked teams will join tier one to create four tiers of five teams.

 Gloucester, Ulster, Toulon and Bath are already confirmed alongside us as fourth tier seeds, therefore potential opponents are as follows;